Carl Zeiss SMT: History

 In 1968, ZEISS supplied the optics for a circuit printer for the first time.
 About nine years later, the world's first predecessor to a modern wafer stepper, produced by David Mann (later GCA), was equipped with optics from Carl Zeiss.

 In 1983, the first lithography optics from ZEISS were used in a wafer stepper from Philips.
 Just under ten years later, ZEISS and Philips carve-out company ASML entered into a strategic partnership.

 The Semiconductor Manufacturing Technology business group was established by ZEISS in 1994.
 Carl Zeiss SMT GmbH and its subsidiaries Carl Zeiss Laser Optics GmbH and Carl Zeiss SMS GmbH followed in 2001.
 The construction of the Semiconductor Manufacturing Technology plant of ZEISS in Oberkochen started the same year, and was completed in 2006.
 In 2010, the semiconductor area achieved revenues of over a billion euros for the first time.
 Effective October 2014, the subsidiaries Carl Zeiss Laser Optics and Carl Zeiss SMS GmbH were merged into Carl Zeiss SMT GmbH.
+In 2017 ASML purchased a minority stake in Carl Zeiss SMT to strengthen their strategic partnership.

 Product areas

 Semiconductor manufacturing optics

 The ZEISS business group develops and produces optics for semiconductor production.
-Its core business is lithography optics that form the centerpiece of a wafer scanner.
+Its core business is lithography optics that forms the centerpiece of a wafer scanner.
 The development and manufacture of projection optics and the development of illumination systems take place at the Oberkochen site, while the production of most types of illumination system is located in Wetzlar.
 In addition to lithography optics, the business group is specialized in numerous other optical products, including optical components for lasers that are used as light sources for lithographic systems.

+With the further development of the EUV lithography process to High-NA-EUV lithography, Carl Zeiss SMT will soon also enable the semiconductor industry to realize the next generation of microchips: High-NA-EUV lithography enables light from a larger angular range to be used for imaging, allowing up to three times more structures to be imaged on a microchip.